TorchDR/TorchDR/docs/source/torchdr.affinities.rst

    torchdr.affinity.LogAffinity

-They can be used as a building block for plug-and-play restoration, for building unrolled architectures
+They can be used as a building block for DR algorithms.

    >>> import torch